-- In school, by specialist services working with particular students, e.g., Educational Psychology Service, Sensory Needs Service.
-Language & Literacy Support Service, Autism Advisory Service - Attending accredited courses run by the LA or other specialist agencies - In school training by the SENDCO - School to school support in the Partnership
+- In school, by specialist services working with particular students, e.g. Educational Psychology Service, Communication and Autism Team, Speech and Language Therapy, Cognition and Learning Team Advisory Services and Outreach Teams - Attending accredited courses run by the LA or other specialist agencies - In school training by the SENDCO - School to school support in the Trust

-The induction process for new teaching staff includes a meeting with the SENDCo to explain the systems and structures in place around the school's SEN provision and practice and to discuss the needs of individual students.
+The induction process for new teaching or support staff includes a meeting with the SENDCo to explain the systems and structures in place around the school's SEN provision and practice and to discuss the needs of individual students.

 The school's SENDCO regularly attends SENDCO liaison meetings in the local area in order to keep up to date with local and national updates in SEN and their own professional knowledge.
+In addition the SENCO leads regular Trust wide cluster meetings in role as SEN Director for St Francis of Assisi Academy Trust.

-APPENDIX 3 St Mary's Catholic Secondary school
+St Mary's Catholic Secondary school